crashtestoz/homebridge-http-window-blinds/README.md

 This is based on an Archived module by @jeffreylanters A simple [Homebridge](https://github.com/nfarina/homebridge) plugin for controlling window blinds over HTTP.
 This required a DIY device to move the windows blinds cord.

+This plugin handles opening and closing blinds from 0% to 100%.
+It also updates the current position of the blinds if they moved outside HomeKit.

 ## IMPORTANT

 - Requires Node.js >= 7.6.0